My Study Bible

 Jotham succeeds Uzziah

 27:1 JOTHAM was twenty five years old when he began to reign, and he reigned sixteen years in Jerusalem.
-His mother’s name also was Jerushah, the daughter of Zadok.
+His mother’s name also [was] Jerushah (or Jerusha), the daughter of Zadok.

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, according to all that his father Uzziah did: However he entered not into the temple of YAHWEH יְהֹוָה
+, according to all that his father Uzziah did: However he didn’t enter into the temple of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here